LONA MANNING

 Jane Austen mentions missionaries in Mansfield Park.
 Edmund Bertram is shocked when Mary Crawford reacts in a very worldly manner to the news that Maria has run away with Henry.
 She shows no moral indignation; she scoffs at their "folly" and strategizes how to overcome the social stigma.
 Edmund lets her know the scales have dropped from his eyes, and she snaps back: 'A pretty good lecture, upon my word.
 Was it part of your last sermon?
 At this rate you will soon reform everybody at Mansfield and Thornton Lacey; and when I hear of you next, it may be as a celebrated preacher in some great society of Methodists, or as a missionary into foreign parts.'

 Mary Crawford figures in a novel in which, as Miss Prism says, "The good ended happily, and the bad unhappily."
-So are we supposed to share her disdain for dissenters and missionaries?
+So are we supposed to share Mary Crawford's disdain for dissenters and missionaries?

 The reality is that Jane Austen--yes, your Jane Austen--used the term "savages" and "barbarism" as a criticism of bad behaviour.
 She might even have believed that heathens would be better off with Christianity and civilization.
 Her heroine Fanny conceives of English society as being more civilized and more moral than people living in "utter barbarism."
-And when Darcy said every savage can dance, he didn't mean the Welsh.
+And when Darcy said every savage can dance, he was referring to anyone living outside the "civilized" world, which would include much of Scotland and possibly even Wales.

 In A Marriage of Attachment, the second book in my Mansfield Trilogy, William Price helps rescue Africans from slaving ships as part of the British Navy's West African Squadron.
 Click here for more about my books.